Visa policy of Venezuela

-Visitors to Venezuela must obtain a visa from one of the Venezuelan diplomatic missions, unless they come from one of the visa exempt countries.

 Visitors are required to hold proof of sufficient funds to cover their stay and documents required for their next destination.
 Visitors not holding return / onward tickets could be refused entry.

 Naturalized Venezuelan citizens, must hold in addition to their passport and National Identity Card (Cedula de Identidad), the original (or certified copy) of the official decree (Gaceta Oficial) of their naturalization issued by the Venezuelan government.

-All visitors must hold a passport valid for 6 months.
+All visitors must hold a passport valid for at least 6 months from the date of arrival.